NCTraCSIDSci/n3c-longcovid/README.md

+# N3C Long COVID (PASC) model

 ## Introduction

+This repository contains reproducible code for computational phenotyping (automated EHR-based identification) of PASC (Post-Acute Sequelae of COVID-19) or Long COVID, developed for use in N3C (National Clinical Cohort Collaborative, formerly known as the National COVID Cohort Collaborative).

-This repository contains reproducible code for our paper, [Identifying who has long COVID in the USA: a machine learning approach using N3C data](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00048-6/fulltext), which uses data from the National COVID Cohort Collaborative’s (N3C) EHR repository to identify potential long-COVID patients.
-If you use this code in your work, please cite:
+The first version, described in [Identifying who has long COVID in the USA: a machine learning approach using N3C data](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00048-6/fulltext), relied on the identification of a specific COVID index date for the determination of whether or not a patient had PASC.
+This paper may be cited as:

     Pfaff ER, Girvin AT, Bennett TD, et al. Identifying who has long COVID in the USA: a machine learning approach using N3C data.
 Lancet Digital Health.
 4(7),E532-E541. doi:10.1016/S2589-7500(22)00048-6

+The second version, described in [Re-engineering a machine learning phenotype to adapt to the changing COVID-19 landscape: a machine learning modelling study from the N3C and RECOVER consortia](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(25)00069-X/fulltext), was updated based on the changing circumstances surrounding COVID-19 surveillance.
+It does not rely on the identification of a specific COVID index date for the determination of whether or not a patient had PASC.
+This paper may be cited as:

+    Crosskey M, McIntee T, Preiss S, et al. Re-engineering a machine learning phenotype to adapt to the changing COVID-19 landscape: a machine learning modelling study from the N3C and RECOVER consortia.
+Lancet Digital Health.
+7(8). [doi:10.1016/S2589-7500(22)00048-6](https://doi.org/10.1016/j.landig.2025.100887)

 Note that the code on the main branch of this repository has been updated since the publication of the paper, and will continue to be updated.
-For a snapshot of the code as it stood when the paper was published, please use the "published_paper_code" branch.
+The "published_paper_code" branch presents a fixed snapshot of the code as it existed contemporary to the publication of the first paper.
+The "second_paper_code" branch presents a fixed snapshot of the code as it existed contemporary to the publication of the second paper.

 ## Purpose of this code
 This code is designed to identify possible long COVID patients using electronic health record data as input.
 As of 7/11/2022, our feature table engineering code and our pretrained model are available in this repository.
 The model and its intent are described in detail in the paper linked above.